Tudat/tudat/_sources/tutorials/applicationWalkthroughs/variationalEquationsPropagation.rst.txt

     std::map< double, Eigen::VectorXd > integrationResult =
             variationalEquationsSimulator.getDynamicsSimulator( )->getEquationsOfMotionNumericalSolution( );

-Finally, these maps are written to files, similarly to the previous examples.
+Finally, these maps are written to files, similarly to the previous examples and discussed in :ref:`tudatFeaturesInputOutput`.
 Note however, that the matrix entries of the first two maps in the above are spread out over a single row in the output file.
 The concatenation of the matrix entries is done row by row.

 Below,a plot is given of the entries of the state transition matrix as a function of time.
 The current state entry is indicated by line style, the initial state entry by color.